Accura Outdoors Blog

 Dry-fire and why you should do it.

-While browsing on a Reloading group on Facebook someone suggested to try out Rice and Lentils as a dry tumble media.
+While browsing a reloading group on Facebook someone suggested trying out rice and lentils as dry tumble media.
 They also mentioned using a Clorox wipe to help with getting the carbon.
-All of these items can be purchased at the dollar store and costs about $4 for...
+All of these items can be purchased at the dollar store at a cost of about $4 for...